Volunteering in Norfolk & Suffolk with EEC

 We ask volunteers to commit to a minimum of 12 months volunteering, for at least 2 hours twice a month, with the option for more hours if desired.

-You will need to attend our Breastfeeding Management & Relationship Building course and complete practical elements and an assessment as part of the training programme.
+You will need to attend our one day infant feeding peer supporter online training course before you can volunteer.
 Ongoing training & support is provided throughout your volunteering experience.

 If you are over 18 years of age, have parented your own child and can demonstrate a positive attitude towards infant feeding, then we would encourage you to apply!